micka-coder/talmedia/tanakh/ii kings/tanakh-ii kings-chapter-19-rashi_en.md

 ### passuk 25
 <b>Have you not heard from afar.</b> Why do you glorify and aggrandize yourself with this?
 This is not yours, for you have heard from afar through the prophets, that I decreed upon the nations to bring you upon them, as the matter that is stated, ”Ho, Ashur, the staff of My wrath.”<sup>13</sup><i class="footnote">Yeshayohu 30:33.</i>
-<b>In days of yore.</b> Since the world was created, it entered My thought, as it is stated, ”For [Gehinnom] is arranged from days of yore; that too was prepared for the king.”<sup>14</sup><i class="footnote">Yeshayohu 31:9.</i> This refers to Sancheiriv, who was burned in the fire of Gehinnom, as it is stated, ”The word of Adonoy, Who has fire in Tzion.”<sup>15</sup><i class="footnote">קצרי יד is an expression meaning “lack of power,” as in Bamidbar 11:23, “Is the power of AD limited [= תקצר’ ה היד].”</i>
+<b>In days of yore.</b> Since the world was created, it entered My thought, as it is stated, ”For [Gehinnom] is arranged from days of yore; that too was prepared for the king.”<sup>14</sup><i class="footnote">Yeshayohu 31:9.</i> This refers to Sancheiriv, who was burned in the fire of Gehinnom, as it is stated, ”The word of Hachem, Who has fire in Tzion.”<sup>15</sup><i class="footnote">קצרי יד is an expression meaning “lack of power,” as in Bamidbar 11:23, “Is the power of AD limited [= תקצר’ ה היד].”</i>
 <b>Now I have brought it about.</b> And this is the power that is in your hand.
 <b>And it shall be.</b> The coming of My decree shall be to make desolate fortified cities into blossoming hills, into piles of earth upon which vegetables grow, for you destroy them because of My decree.
 <b>To make desolate.</b> An expression of desolation, forsaken.